gt-cs3220/gt-cs3220.github.io/project2.md

 Q)When we access the memory, why we drop out LSB 2 bits?

-A) ISA is byteaddressability but the verilog imem/dmem is declared as if it is word addressability since we don't do any unaligned accesses.
+A) ISA is byte addressability but the verilog imem/dmem is declared as if it is word addressability since we don't do any unaligned accesses.
 Hence, we simply drop out lower two bits.
  Please note that, you don't need to do anything to support that The frame already includes the code to ignore the lower 2 bits.
   ```assign inst_FE = imem[PC_FE_latch[`IMEMADDRBITS-1:`IMEMWORDBITS]]; ```
 ```dmem[memaddr_MEM[`DMEMADDRBITS-1:`DMEMWORDBITS]]; ```

 Q) What does ``` ```assign inst_FE = imem[PC_FE_latch[`IMEMADDRBITS-1:`IMEMWORDBITS]];''' mean?
-A) PC_FE_latch contains PC value. again imem and dmem are worda addressible. so we don't need LSB 2 bits.
-Since imem and dmem has only 2^14 size, we just use addrr [15:2] bits to index imem/dmem.
+A) PC_FE_latch contains PC value. again imem and dmem are word addressable. so we don't need LSB 2 bits.
+Since imem and dmem has only 2^14 size, we just use addr [15:2] bits to index imem/dmem.

 Q) I want to generate more test cases.
 Do we have an assembler?

 A) If you want to generate more test cases, you can write sample assembly code using the following online <a href="https://riscvasm.lucasteske.dev/#"> assembler </a>.
 Once you get the hexdump value, copy paste the contents into one of the test files starting from line 129.
 The reason is that the starting PC address is 0x200 (512).
-Each line in the  mem (or hex) file contains 4B. readmemh function will read one line at a time and put 4B to four consective memory addresses.
+Each line in the  mem (or hex) file contains 4B. readmemh function will read one line at a time and put 4B to four consecutive memory addresses.
 RISC-V is byte addressable but the readmemh (or imem in the vivado tool chain)' interface is for word-address.
 So each line is 4B.
 So we have to insert 128 (512/2) line number of 0s.
 Please make it sure there is a "carriage-return" at the end of the file.
 The last line won't get read.
 An easy debug option is put dummy instructions just like the current examples  file contain them (00000004
 00000008